skojaku/digitalgarden/src/site/notes/research-note/Network Science/Long term citation model.md

 $$
 Note that I follow the derivation by [a follow-up study](https://ojs.aaai.org/index.php/AAAI/article/view/8739), which amends a mathematical leap in [the original paper](https://www.science.org/doi/abs/10.1126/science.1237825).
 ## Simulations
 The long-term citation model is an inhomogeneous Poisson process, which has been a subject of long tradition.
-Here, I use a rejection sampling approach referred to as the thinning method.
+Here is a code to simulate the model using a rejection sampling approach referred to as the thinning method.
 See [here](https://www.math.fsu.edu/~ychen/research/Thinning%20algorithm.pdf) for the details.

 ```python
 import numpy as np